-- After collecting them from the garden (from herbs, vegetables and flowers), dry them at room temperature on racks or on large sheets of paper for about a week to ensure they hold no moisture.
+- After collecting them from the garden (from herbs, vegetables and flowers), dry them at room temperature on racks or on large sheets of parchment paper for about a week to ensure they hold no moisture.

 - Do your collecting when it’s dry and sunny several hours after the morning dew has disappeared (early afternoon), the less moisture the better.

-- Once you’ve harvested them, avoid storing them in a humid room while they’re drying at room temperature (even the kitchen can be too humid because of the cooking activity).
+- Once you’ve harvested them, avoid storing in a humid room while they’re drying at room temperature (even the kitchen can be too humid because of the cooking activity).

 - If you have long winters and they will be stored for several months, replace the dried milk packet once or twice with a fresh packet.